 Does that mean 3-5 times a week on the Freudian couch?
 Not necessarily at all.
 Frequency is an individual thing.
 What a psychoanalytic or psychodynamic approach means is having a therapist that takes into account early childhood experiences.

 Each of the situations that stir up your anxiety needs to be understood at the deepest level.
 Especially, the unconscious early childhood sources of your fears.
-Anxiety and obsessive worry must be traced back to the fantasies and fears behind them.
+Anxiety, generalized anxiety, panic attacks, and obsessive worry must be traced back to the fantasies and fears behind them.

 These have to be taken seriously.
 If they are, you won’t live with the unsettling and immobilizing symptoms of anxiety any longer.
 And, this is how anxiety can be cured.

-I’m Dr. Sandra Cohen, a Los Angeles based psychologist and psychoanalyst.
+I’m Dr. Sandra Cohen, a Los Angeles-based psychologist, and psychoanalyst.
 I work with people of all ages struggling with severe anxiety that doesn’t seem to stop.
-Whether you have generalized anxiety, panic disorder, or OCD. anxiety can be cured.
-And, psychotherapy offers the best kind of help.
+Anxiety can be cured.
+Psychotherapy offers the best kind of help.